- HOME

 Fertile Farmland

-Kobe Bussan Group is making a long term investment in an African dryland country to convert desert areas into fertile farmland.
+Kobe Bussan Group is investing in agriculture in Africa to convert desert areas into fertile farmland.

-In 2013, we installed center pivot irrigation systems on farmland in Qena province in southern Egypt.
-The very next year in 2014, we successfully harvested wheat grains from the arid land that was once a vast barren desert.
+In 2013, we installed center pivot irrigation systems on our farmland in Qena Governorate in southern Egypt.
+In the following year, 2014, we successfully harvested wheat grains from the arid land that was once a vast barren desert.

-To ensure a more stable harvest environment, we continue to amend our desert soil to be able to grow a variety of crops and experiment with different types of crops.
+To ensure a steadier harvest, we continue to improve our desert soil and try growing different crops.

 Our Challenges in Egypt

-We purchased a tract of land covering approximately 2,900 hectares in the area of El-Marashda desert that lies in Qena province in southern Egypt across the banks of the Nile river.
+We purchased a tract of land covering approximately 2,900 hectares in the area of Al-Marashdah desert, Qena Governorate, southern Egypt, on the banks of the Nile River.

-This area was a complete desert until we built access roads, power distribution network and irrigating pipeline in a square grid pattern to install 14 center pivot irrigation systems.
+This area was a complete desert until we built access roads, a power grid, and an irrigating pipeline in a square grid pattern to install 14 center pivot irrigation systems.

-Following the completion of the field test, we started running the center pivot irrigation systems in 2013, taking advantage of abundant water resources lying underground from the Nile river.
+We started running the systems in 2013 after the completion of the field test, taking advantage of abundant water resources lying underground from the Nile River.

 Why in Egypt?